GWLab-UML/Protocols/Oyster_maintenance/Algae-Culturing.md

 	- Chaetoceros
 		- 8.88 x 10^6 cells/mL

-	#Monthly/Weekly/DailyTasks
+# Monthly/weekly/daily tasks
 -  All algae cultures in flasks and carboys must be swirled once a day to prevent self-shading and settling
 - Making saltwater once a month/ whenever saltwater runs out
-		- Materials for making saltwater:
+	- **Materials for making saltwater:**
 		- Empty Buckets
 		- Instant Ocean (Salt)
 		- DI Water
 		- Orion Star Meter
 		- Stirrer
 	- Calibrate the Orion Star Meter
 	- Fill a bucket with DI water leaving about four inches of space before the bucket fills for room to stir
 	- Add Instant Ocean salt while continuously measuring the salinity with the Orion Star Meter
 	- Hit measure to read the salinity levels, and repeat until the desired salinity is reached
 - Add saltwater + F/2 media to algae carboys three times a week
 	- Autoclave approximately 3000 mL of saltwater
 	- When autoclaved saltwater is cooled the next day, add 3 mL of F/2 media under a sterile biosafety cabinet
 	- Pour saltwater + F/2 media mixture into algae carboy

-	#UsingHemocytometer
+# Using the hemocytometer
 1. Use 70% ethanol for cleaning the coverslip of the hemocytometer before use
 2. Gently dry with Kimwipe
 3. Fill a small beaker with lab glassware soap and water and fill another small beaker with DI water